Tag Archives: Holy Week

 Now, I am not writing this to make non-participants feel stupid or bad.
 The school district has made this week a vacation and some people will take advantage of that and miss the whole thing.
 Some people work at night, when we are holding our meetings, and there are not that many jobs to be had.
 Plenty of people have not figured out how to have spiritual disciplines that actually help them connect to God and aren’t merely more things to do; they don’t need more obligation.
 So don’t take this the wrong way.

-Paolo Veronese, c.
-1550 "Christ with the Doctors in the Temple."
-We mark this on the Monday of Holy Week.
+Jesus in the Temple.
+We follow him on Monday of Holy Week.

 I am just writing to you in the spirit of Jesus, who tells people to follow him even when they make a lot of good excuses why they can’t do it.
 He meets people who are honest enough to admit that it is hard to follow him, and Jesus is honest enough to tell them that he knows it is hard and they have to do it anyway.
 We need to die, too, in order to live.
 Paul says he wants to share the Lord’s death so he will share the Lord’s life.
 Our audacious determination to follow Jesus through his last week, in whatever way we can, hopefully using the community’s observances, is the kind of focus serious disciples keep.
 I think it is life-giving.